noawe-boi/NoahsObsidianSync/English/Year 12/Assessments/FA1/English Year 12 FA1 Planning.md

   - english
 ---
 ## Note from the author (me)
 Hi MISS Turner.
 Low key mostly dot points and schizophrenic ramblings.
 I don't blame you if you see a dot point under a heading and it literally doesn't make any sense.
 Feel free to hit a "???" in the comments if applicable.
-Also nothing it cited properly, I know ;-;
+Also nothing is cited properly, I know ;-;
 Also the paragraphs are broken up way too much.
 Yeah it's to kinda separate the ideas if that makes sense.

 also will be in actual newspaper formatting when done. working on content still